communications-mining

 Communications Mining Developer Guide

-Self-hosted EWS integration
+Self-hosted Exchange integration

 Configuration

-With OAuth 2.0
+OAuth 2.0

 The token grant flow used is the client credentials flow.

-With client secret
+Graph API with client secret

 {